Developer-Shray/QR_Code_Generator/README.md

 4. You can also set this QR Icon.ico as icon of your shortcut file.
 5. Place your shortcut anywhere in the system.
 6. Launch you .bat file and start making QRs.

+# Note
+Currently not using the version 2.
+For single qr generation at a time 1st version is sufficient.

+"""Thankyou"""